yelghali/prompt-based-tutorial-AKS/README.md

  - What tools and features are available in AKS for debugging, CI/CD, logging, and automated node maintenance?
  - How can I use these tools and features to improve my development workflow with AKS?

-## Advanced identity and access management
- - What is advanced identity and access management in AKS?
- - How can I use Azure Active Directory to monitor and maintain container security for governance at scale?
- - What are some best practices for managing identity and access in AKS?

 ## Support for Linux, Windows Server, and IoT resources
  - How does AKS support Linux, Windows Server, and IoT resources?
  - How can I deploy AKS on the infrastructure of my choice using Azure Arc?
  - What are some considerations when deploying AKS on different types of infrastructure?

-## Azure Kubernetes Fleet Manager
- - What is Azure Kubernetes Fleet Manager?
- - How can I use Azure Kubernetes Fleet Manager to manage my AKS clusters?
- - What are some benefits of using Azure Kubernetes Fleet Manager with AKS?

 ## Azure Kubernetes Fleet Manager
  - What is Azure Kubernetes Fleet Manager and how does it work?